cornerstonews/vuex-store-decorator/README.md

-# vuex-store-plugin
+# vuex-store-decorator
-Covert regular typescript class to vuex store
+Covert regular typescript class to vuex store with annotations